But I did eventually get there. And I happen to approach the back side of the church, as I was walking up to it.

 Mark 12:38-40 (HCSB)

-38 He also said in His teaching, “Beware of the scribes, who want to go around in long robes, and who want greetings in the marketplaces, 39 the front seats in the synagogues, and the places of honour at banquets.
-40 They devour widows’ houses and say long prayers just for show.
+38 He also said in His teaching, “Beware of the scribes, who want to go around in long robes, and who want greetings in the marketplaces,39 the front seats in the synagogues, and the places of honour at banquets.40 They devour widows’ houses and say long prayers just for show.
 These will receive harsher punishment.”

 Mark 12:41-44 (NIV)

 41 Jesus sat down opposite the place where the offerings were put and watched the crowd putting their money into the temple treasury.
-Many rich people threw in large amounts.
-42 But a poor widow came and put in two very small copper coins, worth only a few cents.
+Many rich people threw in large amounts.42 But a poor widow came and put in two very small copper coins, worth only a few cents.
+43 Calling his disciples to him, Jesus said, “Truly I tell you, this poor widow has put more into the treasury than all the others.44 They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on.”

 In the first part of the scripture is a warning of those who may attempt to abuse their power in the church.
 And Jesus's emphasis that we need to care for the widow, the orphan and the alien (traveler) for they have nothing.